 Parameter Default Default Value Semantics Use-deltas False Delta CRLs, if available, are applied to CRLs.
-Relevant-reason-codes All-reasons The device considers a certificate revoked if it has been revoked for any reason defined in RFC 5280.
+The device considers a certificate revoked if it has been revoked for any reason defined in RFC 5280.

-By default, a device shall consider all trusted sources of revocation information that it has access to when determining the revocation status of a certificate.
-The device shall consider the certificate in question revoked if and only if at least one such source indicates that the certificate in question is revoked.
+Table 3: Default parameter values for the revocation status checking algorithm if and only if at least one such source indicates that the certificate in question is revoked.
 If one such source is unavailable, the device shall behave as if this source had provided the reply UNDETERMINED.